cjhilyard/littlelemon/README.md

 * Is the application set up with user registration and authentication?
   * http://127.0.0.1:8000/auth/users/
 * Does the application contain unit tests?
-  * yes under tests folder
-* Can the API be tested with the Insomnia REST client?
-  * yes